Priyesha/Kodo-frontEnd/README.md

 # KodoApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.
+It contains a responsive grid structure with a search box & sorting drop-down.

+It also contains a table below showing same information shown in cards.
+Table is also responsive & pagination is added to both cards & table.

+UI state of app is preserved using angular-router.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding